MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/getting-started/cookbooks/Decode-PowerShell-Command-from-a-Running-Process.md

 ## View the process

-The body of the command which PowerShell is executing is stored in the `CommandLine` property of the [Win32_Process][] class.
-If the command is an [encoded command][], the `CommandLine` property contains the string `EncodedCommand`.
+The body of the command which PowerShell is executing is stored in the **CommandLine** property of the [Win32_Process][] class.
+If the command is an [encoded command][], the **CommandLine** property contains the string "EncodedCommand".
 Using this information, the encoded command can be de-obfuscated via the following process.

 Start PowerShell as Administrator.
 It is vital that PowerShell is running as administrator,